 - Creatine is thought of only as a muscle building supplement but it also has enhancing effects on cognition.
 The body stores 95% of its creatine in skeletal muscle, but it’s also concentrated in the brain.
 Naturally found in red meat, supplementing 5 grams of creatine a day will make you physically stronger and mentally sharper.

 - Omega-3s are great for the brain and heart.
 The counterpart to that is omega-6, which are pro-inflammatory.
 Omega-6 can be found in a lot of processed foods and vegetable oils, which we would want to avoid anyway.
 For our body to be healthy the omega-3’s need to be in balance with the omega-6’s.
 Unfortunately, that balance can be easily tipped off as every amount of omega-6 requires triple the amount of omega-3 to reduce the negative effects.
 Omega-3s can be found in DHA and EPA.

 - Docosahexaenoic acid (DHA) is the most abundant omega-3 fatty acid in the brain and is crucial for normal brain development.
 It’s thought that access to DHA during hominid evolution played a key role in increasing the brain/body-mass ratio (encephalization)[viii].
 The best source of DHA is fatty fish, but it’s also found to a lesser extent in grass-fed meat.

 What to Eat to Boost Brain Power

-Based on that knowledge, it’s time we take a look at some of the foods that promote higher executive functioning and boost brain power.
+Based on that knowledge, it’s time we take a look at some of the foods that boost brain power and promote higher executive functioning.

 - Wild caught oily fish, such as salmon, herring, mackerel and sardines are abundant sources of DHA and omega-3s.